Maria Dornelas

-Maria Dornelas FRSE is a researcher in biodiversity and professor of biology based at St. Andrew's University.
+Maria Dornelas FRSE is a researcher in biodiversity and professor of biology at St. Andrew's University.
 She was made a Fellow of the Royal Society of Edinburgh in 2021.
 Her research into biodiversity change has challenged previous views, on the growth and decline of coral reefs to understanding global biodiversity with data analysis on how species or ecosystems are changing in the Anthropocene.

 Education and career

-Maria Ana Azeredo de Dornelas completed her BSc at the University of Lisbon, graduating in 2000, and then a doctorate in the School of Marine Biology, studying 'biodiversity patterns in the context of neutral theory at James Cook University in Queensland, Australia in 2006.
+Dornelas completed her BSc at the University of Lisbon, graduating in 2000, and then a doctorate in the School of Marine Biology, studying 'biodiversity patterns in the context of neutral theory at James Cook University in Queensland, Australia in 2006.
 Her research challenged the orthodoxy of how coral reefs developed and died off.
 It was published in Nature and called ' a paper that will turn our attention in a completely new direction' by Dr John Pandolfi of the University of Queensland.

 After her postdoctoral fellowship, in 2012 she became a Lecturer, then Reader, now Professor, in the Centre for Biological Diversity of the School of Biology at University of St Andrews.
 She was external examiner for University College London on Predicting population trends under environmental change: comparing methods against observed data'.
 She is a visiting professor in the School of Geosciences at the University of Edinburgh.

 Her interest in the ecology of the tropical areas, and coral in particular grew during her undergraduate honours project in Mozambique.
 Her fellowship included working with the University of Aveiro and the ARC Centre of Excellence Coral Reef Studies on 'morphological and life history diversity of corals' (2008-9).
 When not focused on biodiversity change, macroecology or reef ecology, her research also looked into Trinidadian guppies, in considering polyandry in fish.